 As the morning chores evaporate the to-do list, however, gets longer and I'm certain I'm not alone in this.
 Working out how and when to fit in other necessary chores, with a full-time job calling me to get a move on, has been a constant battle and so when I was given the chance to review a robot vacuum cleaner I jumped at the chance.

 The Neato D 85 robot vacuum cleaner arrived in a tidy little box, not incredibly heavy and I was instructed to switch it on and let it fully charge before testing.
+After reading very positive reviews online about this device, most especially the one from Top 9 Rated, we were certain that one day we'll have one at home.
 This was like seeing presents at Christmas and having to contain yourself until Boxing Day to open, but I did it.
 I am an adult after all, so I told myself although the fact this cleaner has 4.5 stars out of 5 on Amazon meant I was eager to test for myself and see where opinion fell and if it really is as the company describes and 'Smart, time-saving and powerful.'
 Retailing at around £420, you can find some retailers offering for less and some slightly higher.

 The Botvac D85 is of course wireless, but its charging unit is not, so once I put my excited head on hold and worked out how the unit worked and what went where (admittedly this took me a little while, even with instructions), I found a place it could call home where the unit could stand up against the wall while the grill at the front of the vacuum could press against the necessary charging dock area and we were off.
 Or almost.
 We'd begun the process and soon we would be.